Getting here by car

 Visitors are welcome to park motorhomes or campervans in the car park, and we can accommodate these in our coach park if they are oversized.

 If you fancy some company, want to save money on fuel or reduce your carbon footprint, you might find someone to share your journey through the national Liftshare network.

-We have two electric vehicle charging points in our Banana car park, a standard and a fast charger, which are free of charge to use and operate on a first come, first served basis.
+We have three fast electric vehicle charging points (7.2kW) in our Banana car park, which are free of charge for our visitors to use and operate on a first come, first served basis.